Medical expert of the article

 Retinitis is an inflammatory disease of the retina.

 Infectious and inflammatory diseases of the retina are rarely isolated: they usually serve as a manifestation of a systemic disease.
-The choroid and retinal pigment epithelium are involved in the inflammatory process, as a result of which a characteristic ophthalmoscopic picture of the chorioretinitis is formed, and it is often difficult to determine where the inflammatory process primarily occurs in the retina or choroid.
+The inflammatory process involves the choroid and retinal pigment epithelium, resulting in the characteristic ophthalmoscopic picture of chorioretinitis, while it is often difficult to determine where the inflammatory process primarily occurs - in the retina or choroid.
 Diseases are caused by microbes, protozoa, parasites or viruses.
-The process can be common, disseminated (for example, syphilitic retinitis), localized in the central parts of the retina (central serous chorioretinitis) or near the optic nerve disk (Jensen's juxtapapillary chorioretinitis).
-The localization of the inflammatory process around the vessels is typical for the periphpleitis of the retinal veins and Illza disease.
+The process can be widespread, disseminated (for example, syphilitic retinitis), localized in the central parts of the retina (central serous chorioretinitis) or near the optic disc (Jensen's juxtapapillary chorioretinitis).
+Localization of the inflammatory process around the vessels is characteristic of periphlebitis of the retinal veins and Eales' disease.

-Various etiological factors causing inflammatory changes in the posterior pole of the fundus cause multifocal involvement of the retina and choroid in the pathological process.
-Often the main role in diagnosis is played by the ophthalmoscopic picture of the fundus, as there are no specific diagnostic laboratory tests to identify the cause of the disease.
+Various etiologic factors causing inflammatory changes in the posterior pole of the fundus cause multifocal involvement of the retina and choroid in the pathological process.
+Often, the ophthalmoscopic picture of the fundus plays a major role in diagnostics, since there are no specific diagnostic laboratory tests to identify the cause of the disease.

-There are acute and chronic inflammatory processes in the retina.
-To establish the diagnosis is very important anamnestic data.
-Histologically, the division of the inflammatory process into acute and chronic inflammation is based on the type of inflammatory cells found in tissues or exudate.
+Acute and chronic inflammatory processes in the retina are distinguished.
+Anamnestic data are very important for establishing a diagnosis.
+Histologically, the division of the inflammatory process into acute and chronic is based on the type of inflammatory cells found in tissues or exudate.
 Acute inflammation is characterized by the presence of polymorphonuclear lymphocytes.
 Lymphocytes and plasma cells are detected in chronic non-granulomatous inflammation, and their presence indicates the involvement of the immune system in the pathological process.
-Activation of macrophages or epithelioid histiocytes and giant inflammatory cells is a sign of chronic granulomatous inflammation, so immunological studies are often the main ones not only in establishing the diagnosis, but also in choosing the tactics of treatment.
+Activation of macrophages or epithelioid histiocytes and giant inflammatory cells is a sign of chronic granulomatous inflammation, so immunological studies are often essential not only for establishing a diagnosis, but also for choosing treatment tactics.

 What's bothering you?